chrisluedtke/ACM-School-Placement/technical post.md

 This type of problem falls into the general umbrella of combinatorial optimization, where we are interested in finding the best combination from a large pool of possibilities.
 For example, for a site of 80 AmeriCorps Members (ACMs) split into 8 equally sized teams, there are 5.9 x 10^61 possible combinations (for comparison, there are 8.1 x 10^67 ways to shuffle a deck of cards, which is regarded as practically infinite).

 In this post, we go over how we implemented our solution to this problem so that others might adapt it to their own use case.
-This post was a collaborative effort between Alex Perusse and Chris Leudche, who co-developed this method, and is also available on (his blog.)[put your blog link here]
+This post was a collaborative effort between Alex Perusse and Chris Luedtke, who co-developed this method, and is also available on (his blog.)[put your blog link here]

 ## Defining the Business Need

 Each school year, City Year places thousands of AmeriCorps Members (ACMs) in hundreds of schools as near-peer tutors and mentors.
 For the vast majority of city locations, the solution was to do it by hand.
 Managers and Directors would do their best to make relatively "equal" teams.
 As we will explore in greater detail, this solution is costly in terms of time and invites certain biases.
 It was particularly challenging at sites with 200+ ACMs to place, like in City Year Chicago and Los Angeles, where the authors of this post reside.

-In 2013, City Year Los Angles independently developed a solution using VBA and Excel.
+In 2013, City Year Los Angeles independently developed a solution using VBA and Excel.
 While this solutions was effective, it lacked the desired speed and usability.
 So in 2017, as a couple eager data science enthusiasts, we chose to build a solution from scratch in the R programming language.

 ## Researching Our Approach